cyberixae/learn-typescript/src/chapter1.md

 This was part of a bigger debate whether mathematical proofs should make sense to people or simply be verifiable by a computer.

-Initially, lambda calculus was considered a failure since there was no guarantee that a program written in lambda calculus would ever terminate or provide any meaningful answer.
+Lambda calculus was initially considered a failure since there is no guarantee that a proof written in lambda calculus could ever be reduced to a meaningful result.
+However, this property of "running forever" was later discovered to be central to many computer programs.
-However, it was later discovered that a big part of computer science is about dealing with side effects of the computation rather than the ultimate result.
-For example, a computer game might return information about the player's high score as a result, but the experience of playing the game is what really matters.
+In computer science, dealing with the side effects of a computation, is often as important if not more important than the actual result.
+For example, in case of a computer game, the realtime interaction with the game would be more important than the computed result.

+Where computers require data and programs to be encoded as bits, lambda calculus requires them to be encoded as functions.
+Some functions represent values while other functions represent operations on those values.
+As is the case with bits, a function in lambda calculus is meaningless until we assign a meaning to it.
+By passing one function to another we *decide* to run that function as a program to process the function we pass to it as input.

+The Church–Turing thesis later pointed out that the Turing Machine is essentially a computer that runs programs written in lambda calculus.

 # Basics